SILCC -- VIII: The impact of far-ultraviolet radiation on star formation and the interstellar medium: Discussion

-\textit{(iii)} \textit{Chemical complexity and metallicity:} All simulations presented here are carried out under the assumption of solar metallicity.
+All simulations presented here are carried out under the assumption of solar metallicity.
 We do not account for the effects of chemical variations through enrichment by stellar winds, SNe, or galactic inflows of low-metallicity gas.
 Furthermore, we do not explicitly follow the evolution of dust but assume a constant dust-to-gas MF of one per cent.
 The interaction of the FUV field with the gas and especially dust is strongly affected by the assumed metallicity and dust-to-gas ratio.
 As seen in the discussion in Sect. \ref{sec:discussion}, FUV radiation could play a more important role in regulating $\Sigma_\mathrm{SFR}$ in lower metallicity environments.
-We explore these effects in Brugaletta et al. (\textit{in prep.}).
+We explore these effects in \citet{Brugaletta2025}.

-\textit{(iv)} \textit{Radiation pressure on dust and dust heating from the far-infrared radiation:} We account for the radiation pressure exerted on the gas by EUV photons with \textsc{TreeRay/OnTheSpot}.
-The radiation pressure on dust grains is mostly exerted by infrared (IR) radiation but also overlaps with the FUV radiation band.
-It has been demonstrated that radiation pressure on dust by IR radiation from young massive stars can decrease further fragmentation around the star and add to the self-regulation of star formation \citep{Klepitko2023}.